How to manage 2 or more children with car seats in a taxi

 The Britax Two Way Elite can go rear-facing until your child weighs 25kg and the Cosco Finale can go forward-facing until they're 29kg.
 After you've reached those weight limits, both products convert into high-back booster seats.

 In terms of cost, value, safety and ease of installation, you can't go wrong with either of these car seats.
 Please do take into consideration, however, that the Cosco Finale can only be used with a top tether.
-Not all vehicles have a top tether, so if you're looking for a good value forward facing car seat and you don't have a tether, you might want to consider the Joie Elevate.

 If you have any questions, please don’t hesitate to get in touch!